-Beginning in 2007, Columbia University offered a one-week Dutch workshop during the second week of June.
-The workshop provided students with an introduction to reading strategies of Dutch texts and was accompanied by a 17th-century Dutch paleography course taught by Dr. Frans Blom, Associate Professor of Dutch Literature at the University of Amsterdam.
-Enrollment was open to doctoral students from all universities.
-Sponsored by the Queen Wilhelmina Chair with the support of the Nederlandse Taalunie, the workshop was free of charge and bore no academic credit.
-Students wishing to participate in the workshop were required to have completed at least one year of Dutch or to have maintained fluency in German.
+Every summer since 2007, Columbia University has been offering a Dutch workshop.
+The workshop provides students with an introduction to reading strategies of Dutch texts and is accompanied by a 17th-century Dutch paleography course taught by Dr. Frans Blom, Associate Professor of Dutch Literature at the University of Amsterdam.
+Enrollment is open to doctoral students from all US universities.
+With the support of the Nederlandse Taalunie, the workshop is free of charge and bares no academic credit.
+Students wishing to participate in the workshop are required to have completed at least one year of Dutch or to have maintained fluency in German.

 Call for Applications:

-Dutch language-course in June 2017 at Columbia University for Graduate Students (tuition-free)
+Dutch language-course in May-June 2019 at Columbia University for Graduate Students (tuition-free)

 Applications are invited for a month-long course in modern Dutch, early modern Dutch/paleography, and archives in the Netherlands, each section of which can be taken separately.
 The course is free-of-charge.